vyduckien/C-Project/README.md

 In order for the program to work, the original image file MUST have a color depth of 8 bits, and should contain an approriate color table.

-The program let user choose between dithering and no-dithering mode.
+The program lets user choose between dithering and no-dithering mode.

 **Note**: Dithering mode is still not perfect due to some uknown miscalculation.